The Best Double-Barrel Shotguns

 The Cynergy is offered in a number of models and finishes, depending on your intended purpose.
 However, all share a number of features.

 The Cynergy is only offered in 12-gauge, except for the Micro Midas model in 20-gauge.
 Barrel lengths are 30-, 28-, and 26-inch, with ivory bead sights or fiber optics upfront depending on the model.
 Select models are also offered with a chrome-lined bore.

 The genius of the Cynergy is Browning’s Mono Lock hinge, which allows the receiver to be lower in overall profile, making all Cynergy models natural pointers when shouldered.
 The Cynergy ships with three extended chokes, using Browning’s Invicta thread pattern.

 The striker ignition system gives the Cynergy shotguns a light, crisp trigger pull.
 The safety — tang-mounted — also includes a barrel selector for the single trigger.

 Like the Superposed so many years before it, the Cynergy is a forward-thinking double-barrel shotgun, with modern materials and manufacturing techniques that keep the double-barrel current.
-It’s not going to offer you the accessory options or home defense performance of more tactical shotguns, but for its intended purpose the Cynergy is worth a look.
+It’s not going to offer you accessory options or home defense performance of more tactical shotguns, but for its intended purpose, the Cynergy is worth a look.

 The Fox A Grade has the finery of an English double, but is made in America by the Connecticut Shotgun Manufacturing Company for Savage Arms.